-This Agreement, made and entered into this July 22nd, 2015, at Madison, Wisconsin, pursuant to the provisions of s.
+This Agreement, made and entered into this TBDJuly 22nd, 2015, at Madison, Wisconsin, pursuant to the provisions of s.
 111.80-111.97, Wis.
-Stats., by and between the State of Wisconsin and the Department of Transportation (hereinafter referred to as the Employer), represented by the Office of State Employment Relations; and the Wisconsin Law Enforcement Association, and its appropriate affiliated local (hereinafter referred to as the Union), as representative of employees employed by the State of Wisconsin (as set forth specifically in the Recognition Clause).
+Stats., by and between the State of Wisconsin and the Department of Transportation (hereinafter referred to as the Employer), represented by the Division of Personnel ManagementOffice of State Employment Relations; and the Wisconsin Law Enforcement Association, and its appropriate affiliated local (hereinafter referred to as the Union), as representative of employees employed by the State of Wisconsin (as set forth specifically in the Recognition Clause).